Semigroup actions on sets and the Burnside ring: Action reversing functors

 for every $i,j$ in $I$.
 In this case we denote the set of equivariant functions from $I$ to $A$, $\Map_I(I,A)$, by $\rMap (A)$.
 We define a $I$-action $\vartheta=(\vartheta _l,\vartheta_r)$ on $ \rMap (A) $ as follows: The left component

 sends an element $k$ in $I$ to the function defined as the function that sends $f$ to the composition

 so that we have $\vartheta_l(k)(f)(i)=f(i\otimes k)$.
 The right component

 sends an element $k$ in $I$ to the function defined as the identity function.
 Hence the function $\vartheta_r(k)$ sends $f$ to $f$.
-Again by Theorem \ref{comp} this construction is well defined.
-Similar to the Lemma \ref{evl}, there is an equivariant evaluation function given by $\evr(f)=f(1)$, which is equivariant.
+Again by Lemma \ref{comp} this construction is well defined.
+There is again an equivariant evaluation function given by $\evr(f)=f(1)$ provided that we have $1$, which is equivariant.
+Similar to the Lemma \ref{evl}, $\evr$ defines a natural transformation from $ \rMap $ to $id$.